conradwt/rails-setup-guide-for-windows/README.md

 The purpose of this step by step tutorial is to provide a very simple example of configuring a minimal Rails environment.

-## Pre-Installation Steps (Window 10 Users Only)
+## Pre-Installation Steps (Window 10 Pro Users Only)

 https://www.hanselman.com/blog/TheYearOfLinuxOnTheWindowsDesktopWSLTipsAndTricks.aspx

-Note: Install Ubuntu from the Windows Store.
+Note: Install Ubuntu 18.04 from the Windows Store using the link [here](https://www.microsoft.com/en-us/p/ubuntu-1804/9n9tngvndl3q).

 ## Installation Steps